ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-ie.md

 In this tutorial we are going to install Keycloak on a freshly created OVHcloud Managed Kubernetes Service cluster then we will configure Keycloak instance in our Kubernetes cluster as an OIDC provider.

-You can use the *Reset cluster* function on the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} to reinitialize your cluster before following this tutorial.
+You can use the *Reset cluster* function in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} to reinitialize your cluster before following this tutorial.

 ## Requirements